-Power price forecasts used in the Directors' valuation for each of Great Britain, Northern Ireland, Republic of Ireland and French markets are based on analysis by the Investment Manager using data from leading power market advisers.
+1 Power price forecasts used in the Directors' valuation for each of GB, Northern Ireland, Republic of Ireland and France are based on analysis by the Investment Manager using data from leading power market advisers.
+In the illustrative blended price curve, the power price forecasts are weighted by P50 estimates of production for each of the projects in the Company's 31 December 2013 Portfolio.

-Discount Rates
+Discount rates

 The discount rate used for valuing each investment represents an assessment of the rate of return at which infrastructure investments with similar risk profiles would trade at on the open market.

 The discount rates used for valuing the projects in the portfolio are as follows: